gearglow/ReptiliaWithATwist/The List - Notes.md

 - Draco x Ron - they really are rather similar in a lot of ways...

-- Ginny x Nell (transfem!Neville) - they balance each other really well, though if you set them both off at the same time _watch out_
+- Ginny x Nell (transfem!Neville) - they balance each other really well, though if you set them both off at the same time _watch out._

 - Parvati & Lavender teach Elysia about make-up and such.
 She runs with it to devastating effect.
 Tends to rock the tomboy look, but will sometimes femme it up to mess with people.